-1.65 Non-Responsibility of District
+1.60 Non-Responsibility of District

-1.10 Short Title.
-This Ordinance shall be known and may be cited as “Russian River Flood Control and Water Conservation Improvement District Ordinance Regarding Water Sales.”
+1.10 Short Title; Revocation.
+This Ordinance shall be known and may be cited as “Russian River Flood Control and Water Conservation Improvement District Ordinance Regarding Water Sales,” and shall revoke, supersede and replace Ordinance 00-01 “Establishing Regulations and Rules for Water Sales” adopted on June 26, 2000, and District Ordinance #17-01 “Establishing Rules and Regulations for Meter Installation” adopted January 8, 2018.

-1.15 Tense, Gender and Number.
-As used herein, the present includes the past and future tenses, and the future includes the present; the masculine gender includes the feminine and neuter; and the singular number includes the plural, and the plural the singular.
+1.15 Tense and Number.
+As used herein, the present includes the past and future tenses, and the future includes the present and the singular number includes the plural, and the plural the singular.

 1.20 Water System.
-The District’s Water System consists of all rights, and property used for, and useful in, obtaining, treating, conserving and distributing water for all uses both public and private.
-The System includes, but is not limited to all land, easements, personal property, water rights, contract rights, permits, licenses, franchises, other intangible property or rights, wells, tanks, dams, reservoirs, storage facilities, buildings, structures, pumps, pipes and pipelines, intake facilities, treatment plants, and property of any and every description which is now, or hereafter may be, a part of the District’s water enterprise.
+The District’s Water System consists of all rights, and property used for, and useful in, obtaining, conserving, and distributing water for all uses both public and private.
+The System includes, but is not limited to all land, easements, personal property, water rights, contract rights, permits, licenses, franchises, other intangible property or rights, wells, tanks, dams, reservoirs, storage facilities, buildings, structures, pumps, pipes and pipelines, intake facilities, and property of any and every description which is now, or hereafter may be, a part of the District’s water enterprise.

-The District’s Water System shall be under the management and control of the District’s Board of Directors.
+The District’s Water System shall be under the management and control of the District’s Board of Trustees.
 No person, other than an employee or agent of the District, shall have any right to operate any part of the District’s Water System.
 Any person who tampers or interferes with any part or component of said System or causes or permits any act or tampering or interfering with the System, shall be liable for any injury or damage caused thereby or resulting therefrom.

 1.25 Notices.
 Any notice, approval, consent, waiver, or other communication required or permitted under this Ordinance shall be in writing and given as follows:

-A. Any such notice shall be personally served, sent by facsimile, telegram, or cable, or sent prepaid by registered or certified mail with return receipt requested, or sent by reputable overnight delivery service such as Federal Express.
+Any such notice shall be personally served, sent by electronic transmission, or sent prepaid by registered or certified mail with return receipt requested, or sent by reputable overnight delivery service.

-B. Said notices shall be deemed given: (a) if personally served when delivered to the party to whom such notice is addressed; (b) if given by facsimile, telegram, or cable, when sent; (c) if given by prepaid or certified mail with return receipt requested, on the date of execution of the return receipt; (d) if sent by reputable overnight delivery service such as Federal Express, when received with confirmation of delivery.
+Said notices shall be deemed given: (a) if personally served, when delivered; (b) the day of sending, if sent by email prior to 5:00 p.m.
+(PT) on any Business Day or the next succeeding Business Day if sent by electronic transmission after 5:00 p.m.
+(PT) on any Business Day; (c) five (5) Business Days after the date of mailing, if mailed by certified or registered mail, postage prepaid; (d) if sent by reputable overnight delivery service, when received with confirmation of delivery.
+“Business Day” means any day other than a Saturday, Sunday or any other day on which banking institutions in the State of California are authorized by law or executive action to close.

 1.30 Uniformity of Application.
 Where provision is made in this Ordinance for implementation by resolution, the provisions of such resolution shall apply uniformly to all persons similarly situated and affected thereby.